parkysood/parkysood/README.md

 Hello!
 I am a fourth year Computer Science student at UCLA graduating in June 2025.
 I am a passionate full stack developer and love to create software solutions for my clients.
 I am skilled in web app development and machine learning technologies.
 My tech stack includes ReactJS, Node.js, JavaScript, PostgreSQL, and Tailwind CSS.
 Currently, I am building a rating platform for teaching assistants at colleges.
 Stay tuned for more updates!

-Here is a mmore comprehensive list of my skills!
+Here is a more comprehensive list of my skills!

 ## Languages